-Scuba Diving in Manado
+Scuba Diving Trip in Manado

-Unmissable Diving at Kima Bajo Resort
+Unmissable Adventure at Kima Bajo Resort

 The steep walls and world-class coral gardens of Bunaken Marine Park make North Sulawesi one of the world's best dive destinations.
 With this information in mind, I was eager to find out if the reality of diving there myself would live up to its remarkable reputation.